MaheshG11/Distributed-Key-Value-Store/README.md

 <!--[![Product Name Screen Shot][product-screenshot]](https://example.com)-->

-A high availability distributed key-value store built with rocksdb as base key-value store with raft inspired consensus and leader election algorithm
+A high performance distributed key-value store built with rocksdb as base key-value store with raft inspired consensus and leader election algorithm
 <p align="right">(<a href="#readme-top">back to top</a>)</p>